Skip to main content

 Postgres Row-Level Security (RLS)

-Every tenant-scoped table has a policy: rows are visible only when tenant_id = current_setting('app.current_tenant_id')::uuid.
-The Vorel app connects as the vorel_app Postgres role (NOT a superuser).
-Forgetting to set the tenant context returns zero rows — fail-closed by design.
+Every tenant-scoped table has a policy: rows are visible only when the row’s tenant_id matches the current request’s tenant context.
+The Vorel app connects as a non-superuser database role.
+Forgetting to set the tenant context returns zero rows: fail-closed by design.

 2